 Not included in your delivery

-• Adjust racks to middle and top positions and preheat oven to 400 degrees.
+• Adjust rack to middle position and preheat oven to 400 degrees.
 Bring a large pot of salted water to a boil. • Reserve half the mozzarella in a small bowl (you’ll use the rest in the next step). • In a large bowl, soak half the panko (you’ll use the rest later) with 2 TBSP water (3 TBSP for 4 servings); let sit until absorbed.

-• Add beef*, half the Tuscan Heat Spice (you’ll use more later), ¾ tsp salt (1½ tsp for 4), and pepper to bowl with panade. • Form into four 3-inch-wide rounds (eight rounds for 4); divide remaining mozzarella between the centers of each.
+• To bowl with panko mixture, add beef*, half the Tuscan Heat Spice (you’ll use more later), and ¾ tsp salt (1½ tsp for 4 servings); combine and season with pepper. • Form into four 3-inch-wide rounds (eight rounds for 4); divide remaining mozzarella between the centers of each.
 Gently fold meat around cheese, shaping and sealing to create cheese-stuffed meatballs.

 • Once water is boiling, add rigatoni to pot.
 Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve 1 cup pasta cooking water, then drain and set aside. • While pasta cooks, place 1 TBSP butter (2 TBSP for 4 servings) in a second small microwave-safe bowl; microwave until melted, 30 seconds.
-Stir in remaining panko, ¼ tsp Tuscan Heat Spice (½ tsp for 4), salt, and pepper.
+Stir in remaining panko and ¼ tsp Tuscan Heat Spice (½ tsp for 4); season with salt and pepper.
 (You’ll use the rest of the Tuscan Heat Spice in the next step.)